Aj7t/Amazon-Web-Services/API.md

-## How to build an API with Lambdas and API Gateway
+## How to build an API with Lambdas and API Gateway!!

 code for lambda function : [click this link ](https://github.com/Aj7t/FastAPI/blob/main/myApiApp.zip)